 - Developments at EU level

-In addition to the above products, EurWORK also features further research on working conditions and industrial relations, such as for instance secondary analysis from Eurofound’s surveys, reports compiled at the request of Eurofound’s stakeholders as well as other strategic research in the area.
+EurWORK also features further research on working conditions and industrial relations, such as secondary analysis from Eurofound’s surveys, regular reports on pay and working time, reports compiled at the request of Eurofound’s stakeholders and other strategic research in the area.

-EurWORK aims to serve the main Eurofound stakeholders, ie. European social partners, EU institutions and member state governments, as well as policy-makers and practitioners in the employment and restructuring fields.
+EurWORK aims to serve the main Eurofound stakeholders, including European social partners, EU institutions and Member State governments, as well as policymakers and practitioners in the fields of working conditions and sustainable work, and industrial relations.